getbraincloud/braincloud-cpp/README.md

 https://portal.braincloudservers.com/

-## Build for Windows
+## Build in Visual Studio

 Prerequisis:

-- git
+- git or downloaded zip archive of brainCloud
-- Visual Studio 2017.
+- Visual Studio 17 2022.
 But everything after 2013 should work.
 - CMake https://cmake.org/

 Steps (Command lines are done in PowerShell):